artontray/screenshot-backend/README.md

 ### Validator Testing

-I used [Pep8 Validator](https://pep8ci.herokuapp.com/) to check my python code into all python file of the project, all results below are with no errors :
+I used [Pep8 Validator](https://pep8ci.herokuapp.com/) to check my python code into all python file of the project, all results below are with no errors (Except one :-D) :

 ![PEP8 Testing](media/readme-files/validationpep-1.png)